aryamaansaha/MPDD-ACM-challenge/readme.md

 - run_*.py: script to run the respective model

 # Contributions
-- MLP and baseline models : Aryamaan Saha
+- MLP, SVM and baseline models : Aryamaan Saha
 - LSTM and basic transformers: Niranjan
 - Transformers and regularization: Kaushal

 # Note
-Since the data provided here is fake, you won't get good results.
-To get the original data, please contact the MPDD challenge team
+The dataset included here is a limited subset and does not reflect the full original MPDD dataset.
+For access to the complete dataset, please reach out directly to the MPDD Challenge organizers.

-## Config explanation (not necesarry to understand)
+## Config explanation (not necessary to understand)

 -  data_root_path: path to your data directory (Elderly or Young)
 -  window_split_time: 1